GENERAL EDUCATION at AUA

 The complete list of the General Education courses identified with cohesive clusters is available here: https://gened.aua.am/how-to-form-gen-ed-cohesive-clusters/

 Note: Not all courses are offered each semester.
-Italicized courses are courses offered within a major with limited General Education seats for non-majors.
+Italicized courses are courses offered within a major with a limited number of General Education seats for non-majors.

-No. You can apply a course to only one cluster.
-Each course can only be applied once.
+No. Each course can only be applied to one cluster.
 You choose how to apply the course.

 Course descriptions including any prerequisites can be found in the AUA Catalog at catalog.aua.am.